Crockpot chicken gnocchi soup! for lunch, for dinner, forever. ♡

-- Cut the bacon into small pieces and fry until crispy.
+- While the soup is thickening, cut the bacon into small pieces and fry until crispy.
 Drain on paper towels and wipe most of the bacon grease out of the pan, leaving just a little bit for the spinach/garlic.
 Add the garlic and saute for one minute.
 Add the spinach and stir until wilted.
 Remove from heat.
 Add the bacon and spinach to the crockpot.
 Stir to combine.

-- Add any additional liquid as needed (I added about a cup of water) and season again with salt and pepper as needed.
+- Add any additional liquid as needed (I added about a cup of water once it started to thicken) and season again with salt and pepper as needed.